 • Keyword “pest control sydney cheap”: 124 clicks, 18 calls, 0 booked, cost $620, cost-per-booking N/A

-That data tells you immediately: stop bidding on “cheap” — you are attracting price shoppers who do not convert.
-Double down on “termite inspection” — your cost-per-booking is excellent.
-Investigate “near me” — it generates calls but no bookings, which usually means bad-fit enquiries or a pricing conversation that is not landing.
+That data tells you immediately: stop bidding on “cheap”, you are attracting price shoppers who do not convert.
+Double down on “termite inspection”, your cost-per-booking is excellent.
+Investigate “near me”, it generates calls but no bookings, which usually means bad-fit enquiries or a pricing conversation that is not landing.

 Without keyword-level call tracking, you would see only the click and spend columns.
 You would have no idea which of those three keywords was actually generating revenue and which ones were funding your competitors' growth.
+If your campaigns are getting clicks but no calls, attribution data is usually the first place to look.

 Pushing call conversions back to Google Ads

 The real lever is feeding qualified call data back to Google Ads as offline conversions.
-When your call tracking system records a call as qualified — call duration over 90 seconds, or manually marked as qualified in your dashboard — it sends that conversion back to Google Ads attributed to the original gclid.
+When your call tracking system records a call as qualified (call duration over 90 seconds, or manually marked as qualified in your dashboard) it sends that conversion back to Google Ads attributed to the original gclid.

 Google's Smart Bidding then learns what a good lead looks like, not just what a good click looks like.
 Bid adjustments happen automatically across keywords, devices, locations, and times of day based on which combinations generate qualified phone calls versus which ones generate window-shoppers.

 This matters more in 2026 than it did two years ago.
 With Google AI Overviews appearing above paid results for many informational queries, fewer people click through for research.
 The visitors who do click your Google Ads are increasingly decision-ready.
 They are calling to book, not to browse.
 Keyword-level attribution helps you double down on the keywords and campaigns attracting these high-intent callers.
+For Sydney businesses specifically, we also use AI to identify keyword gaps competitors have not found yet.

 Setting it up